clojure-emacs/cider/doc/miscellaneous_features.md

 Adding a double prefix argument, <kbd>C-u C-u M-n n</kbd>, will first clear the state of the namespace tracker before reloading.
-This is sueful for recovering from some classes of error that nomral reloads would otherwise not recover from.
+This is useful for recovering from some classes of error that normal reloads would otherwise not recover from.
 A good example is circular dependencies.
 The trade-off is that stale code from any deleted files may not be completely unloaded.